Kamal-Singh22/Longest-Substring-Without-Repeating-Characters/README.md

 Maintains the characters currently in the window.
 If a duplicate is found, we slide the left pointer to remove characters until the duplicate is gone.

 maxLength:
-Keeps track of the longest valid substring found during the process.
+Keeps track of the longest valid substring found during the process.......